NickJT/epdc/readme.md

 - Generates the elf (or uf2) to be flashed on the Pico W

 ### desktop.cpp
-- A linux X11 app originally meant for testing the font rendering
+- A linux X11 app originally meant for testing the font rendering.
+The executable is called xclock.

 ### fontGenerator.cpp
 - A linux cmd line app to generate embeddable (.h) files from standard Adobe BDF files